jbittel/django-mama-cas/docs/installation.rst

 Prerequisites
 -------------

 The primary prerequisite of MamaCAS is `Django`_ itself.
-MamaCAS works with `supported versions`_ of Django as well as `Long-term support (LTS) releases`_.
+MamaCAS is tested with and supports all `supported versions`_ of Django.
 Other versions of Django may work, but are not officially tested or supported.
 See the `Django downloads`_ page for download and installation details.

 If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll also need to install the `Requests`_ library.
 The optional `gevent`_